 - If you have trouble and your own network of colleagues cannot help you troubleshoot, please contact us.

-Uploading Your Presentation to the Virtual Event Platform: After you have prepared your MP4 video file, instructions on how to upload your presentation will be provided on August 19th.
+Uploading Your Presentation to the Virtual Event Platform: After you have prepared your MP4 video file, instructions on how to upload your presentation will be provided by your track’s co-chair.